-Reconciliation of the General Fund Balance Sheet to the Statement of Net Position
+Reconciliation of the Governmental Funds Balance Sheet to the Statement of Net Position

-Total fund balance - general fund \$ 963,151 Amounts reported for governmental activities in the statement of net position are different because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in the governmental funds.
-The cost of the assets for year end consist of: 05 220 Capital assets 95,320 Accumulated depreciation (84,900) Statement of net position - governmental activities \$ 973,571
+Total fund balances - governmental funds \$ 1,569,548 Amounts reported for governmental activities in the statement of net position are different because: Assets used in governmental activities are not financial resources and, therefore, are not reported as assets in the governmental funds.
+The cost of the assets for year end consist of: Capital assets 429,819 Accumulated depreciation (122,878) Property leases 649,493 Accumulated amortization (192,323) Long-term liabilities, including notes payable, are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+Long-term liabilities at year end consist of: Finance lease obligations (458,206) Statement of net position - governmental activities \$ 1,875,453